SammyShaw/SammyShaw.github.io/_posts/_2025-04-01-fantasy-bball-ranker.md

 - S = 1 + CoV (Coefficient of Variation)
 - k = 1 / (1 + |Skewness|)

 Applying to attempts in a percentage category, this yields weight values of 1 when a player's attempts are at the league average, and a maximum of 1 + CoV (which for Free Throws is 2.17).
-For attempts below average, the player is assigned a weight value below one, which theoretically approaches zero for players with zero attempts.
+For attempts below average, the player is assigned a weight value below one.

 ![alt text](/img/posts/Linear_v_SHAWweights.png "Linear vs. SHAW")

-I then apply the weight directly to the percentage *deficit*, or difference from the mean, which I cap at 3 standard deviations from the mean, effectively limiting the impact that a few terrible shooters have on the rest of the distribution.
+I then apply the weight directly to the percentage *deficit*, or difference from the mean, which I cap at 3 standard deviations from the mean, effectively limiting the impact that a few terrible shooters have on the rest of the distribution (Giannis is well within 3 standard deviations of the mean of simple percentage).

 ```python
 # Define Sigmoid Weight for Attempts